mwpryer/mini-javascript/README.md

 a + b // 18
 ```

-Note: this language uses call-by-name evaluation where expressions are stored directly in the execution environment instead of being evaluated to a value first.
-The immediate benefit of this is we can sometimes avoid wasting computational resources where declared values are never used.
-The drawback is that repeated use of a declaration results in repeated evaluation of that expression since evaluation is delayed to the use-point.
+Note: this language uses call-by-need evaluation, where both expressions and their values are stored in the execution environment.
+Upon encountering an expression for the first time it is stored directly, thereafter it is evaluated and stored as a concrete value.
+This is a hybrid approach between call-by-value and call-by-name evaluation to get the best of both strategies; prevent repeated evaluation of a declaration (as in call-by-value) and avoid wasting computational resources where declared values are never used (as in call-by-name).

 ### Conditional Expressions